-- The referring URL of a visit is empty (a visitor typed your website URL into their browser directly or the referring information is otherwise lost - for example, see this article for an explanation of "dark social" - http://blog.hubspot.com/marketing/what-is-dark-social-faq-ht)
+- The referring URL of a visit is empty because a visitor typed your website URL into their browser directly or the referring information is otherwise lost.
+For an example, see this blog post for an explanation of "dark social."

-- Also, if the referring domain has SSL (https://), but your domain does not, the referrer is dropped and this traffic will be categorized as Direct Traffic.
+- The referring domain has SSL (https://), but your domain does not.
+In this case, the referrer is dropped and this traffic will be categorized as Direct Traffic.